adraismawur/python-template-mini/README.md

 3. Choose whether you want the repository to be public (anyone can see your code), or private.
 4. Press "Create repository"

-You will be taken to your own github page after a few seconds.
+You will be taken to your own github repository page after a few seconds.
+From here, you can make edits directly to your files, but it is more practical to download your repository to your local device. (cloning)

+1. On your github repository page, click the green button with the text "Code" in the top-right
+2. Copy the URL that starts with ```git@github.com:```
+3. On your device, open a terminal and navigate to a folder where you want your project to be stored
+4. Use the command ```git clone [git url from step 2]```

+Your repository will now appear in the folder you navigated to in step 3

 ### Start coding!